ctokheim/PrimerSeq-Website/gtf.md

 sort the GTF by `Edit -> Sort GTF` in the PrimerSeq GUI.

 <span style="display:block"><span class="label label-warning">Warning!</span> Depending on your platform and hardware,
 you may not have sufficient memory to sort a GTF.
-I reccomend you use a computer with at least 4G of RAM.
+I recommend you use a computer with at least 4G of RAM.
 If this is not an option you can either use <a href="https://github.com/ctokheim/PrimerSeq/blob/master/bin/java_src/SortGtf.java">SortGtf.java</a>
 or <a href="https://github.com/ctokheim/PrimerSeq/blob/master/gtf.py">gtf.py</a> from the command line to properly sort your GTF.